piyushmathur17/image-processing-gui/README.md

 # image-processing-gui
-Image Processing GUI model using Python
+Image Processing GUI model using Python.

 [**Click Here**](https://github.com/piyushmathur17/image-processing-gui/blob/master/description.pdf) to know more about the project

 Requirements: